dailybruin/meow/readme.md

 First, [increase max inotify watchers](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers).

-To do this, open up a **separate** Terminal tab by pressing Ctrl+T on Mac and run the command:
+Then, open up a **separate** Terminal tab by pressing Ctrl+T on Mac and run the command:

 ```bash
 npm run watch
 ```

+`npm run watch` will recompile the code everytime you make a change!
+If you don't like this, you can also run `npm run build` every time you change your code.

 ### 3. Check it out!

 Point your browser to [`localhost:5000`](http://localhost:5000).
-Login with that superuser account you created (you remember your password, right?).
+Login with your @media.ucla.edu slack.

 ### 4. Connect Social Media Accounts